 There have been a handful of exceptionally rare cases around the world where animals have contracted COVID-19; dogs, cats and a tiger.
-In comparison to 3 million plus people testing positive, this is a very small number.
+In comparison to millions of people testing positive, this is a very small number.

 It's possible for COVID-19 to be carried externally on animals, it's therefore very important to wash hands thoroughly after handling, feeding and cleaning.
 Also, avoid touching other people's horses and pets where possible in the meantime to reduce risk.

 If your horse is kept in a livery you must respect the protocols put in place by the yard owner/manager, and work together to put a plan in place.
 If there is shared ownership, make sure you have a morning/evening rota.

 Vets have been advised to keep services open for emergencies, however, always telephone beforehand as they may also be able to offer you a phone consultation.
 If your vet advises visiting the practice/the yard, they will inform you of any distancing guidelines that need to be followed once on site.
 It's always best to see your own vet as they hold your pets medical notes and will therefore give the best treatment.

 Some things to be mindful of at this time of year for horses: laminitis, weight gain/weight loss, colic, midges/sweet itch.